tuffzsh/4pple-pls-ser0tonin/README.md

 # for apple!1!!1!!!!!!!11
-**if u wanna take this thingy thingy down pls contact meh!!! github will give u my email :D**
+**if u wanna take this jailbreak down pls contact meh!!! github will give u my email :D** However, established:

+I am a minor

+You left my country